-Aberdeen boss Goodwin exits club 19minutes after loss
+Goodwin departs Aberdeen 19 minutes after 6-0 loss

 Losing to part-time West of Scotland League Premier Division leaders Darvel is generally regarded as the biggest shock in Scottish Cup history given five tiers separate the sides.

-Aberdeen's worst-ever result comes as the club start the 40th anniversary year of their greatest triumph - the European Cup-winners Cup final win over Real Madrid.
+Aberdeen's worst-ever result comes as the club start the 40th anniversary year of their greatest triumph - the European Cup Winners' Cup final win over Real Madrid.

 The Pittodrie club have now sacked their last two managers shortly before they completed a year in post.